Espadarana prosoblepon: Mating

 Males tend to have high fidelity to their ovipository sites.
 During mating season, the male establishes his territory in a tree, usually on a leaf, and emits a call to attract females to his site.
 He defends this territory throughout the time he is searching for a mate as well as after the eggs are deposited for a period of time.
 When a female approaches, the male engages her in amplexus and continues calling.
 This lasts for about 174 minutes and the calls are strongest during amplexus and after egg deposition.
 The mating pair may stay in one location or move up to 2 m away from the original site.
 Males generally tend to one clutch at a time, but have been reported to tend to up to four at a time.
 The female deposits her eggs on the upper side of a leaf, a mossy rocks or branches, generally 0–3 m above the water.
 Once the female deposits her eggs they are fertilized by the male's sperm, the male may rub his legs on the sides of the female's body, and she may stay for minutes or hours, and then leaves without returning.
 Although large male size does not seem to be correlated with mating success, larger females tend to lay clutches with more eggs in them.
 This reproductive behavior is generally constant throughout emerald glass frog's range.

 Development

 These frogs begin as eggs laid on land, develop as aquatic tadpoles, then return to land in their adult life stage.
 After deposition, the eggs take 8–20 days to develop.
 Tadpoles drop into the water underneath them and are often born when it is raining, which is said to be a camouflage technique.
-The hatchlings are 12mm in length, and have specialized mouth parts for attaching to substrate in the stream.
+The hatchlings are 12 mm in length, and have specialized mouth parts for attaching to substrate in the stream.
 After hatching they congregate and remain in the leaf litter and sediment for several months and once they are fully developed into adults they become terrestrial animals.